d-ries/linux-essentials/02_installation/99_assignments.md

 ?> <i class="fa-solid fa-circle-info"></i> If you have a QWERTY keyboard you have to stick with `English (US)`

-We go for the normal installation with some extra closed-source drivers and software:
+We go for the normal installation with some extra closed source drivers and software:

 ![Ubuntu_Desktop_Normal_Install](../images/02/LAB_Ubuntu_Desktop_Normal_Install.png)